vaimo/composer-patches/README.md

 }
 ```

-Note that indirect version dependency can be used in this case as well (see the "depends" example above).

-Same can be achieved with sequenced patches ...
+Same can be used while using sequenced patches ...

 ```json
 {